How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 We've come across bottles that claim to be full spectrum CBD, but have nothing but CBD in the extract.
 Full spectrum oils tend to cost more, so this was likely a marketing ploy to deceive unsuspecting customers.
 To demonstrate our commitment to quality, we offer a free sample of full spectrum CBD oil, which maintains the same high standards as the products we sell.

-The Takeaway: How is CBD Oil Made?
+The Takeaway: How is Cannabidiol (CBD) Oil Made?

 It's then dried and extracted using either supercritical CO2, ethanol, butane, or various other methods to remove the large plant material from the cannabinoids, terpenes, fatty acids, waxes, and other beneficial nutrients found in the resin.